Po Hing Fong: History

-Po Hing Fong was an original site of one of the Tong Meng Hui Reception Centres, an anti-Qing revolutionary organisation led by Dr. Sun Yat-sen, to provide asylums for revolutionaries.
+Po Hing Fong was an original site of one of the Tongmenghui Reception Centres, an anti-Qing revolutionary organisation led by Dr. Sun Yat-sen, to provide asylums for revolutionaries.

 Chau Siu-ki, a prominent Hong Kong businessman used to own two houses at Po Hing Fong.
 Sir Cecil Clementi, the then Governor of Hong Kong, lived at one of Chau's houses when he was a civil servant.

 On 17 July 1925 shortly before 9 a.m., an extensive wall behind the houses near the Caine Road-Ladder Street end undermined by the heavy rains of the past three days.
-The flood gave out and swept away seven houses on Po Hing Fong where thirty families inhabited.
-Nearly eighty people were killed in the disaster, among those were Chau Siu-ki and many of his family members.
+The flood gave out and swept away seven houses on Po Hing Fong where 30 families inhabited.
+Nearly 80 people were killed in the disaster, among those were Chau Siu-ki and many of his family members.
 Chau Tsun-nin, Chau Siu-ki's son, miraculous survived, due to his having fallen from his bed under a table which supported the weight of the bricks.
 Chau Tsun-nin later became member of the Executive Council and Legislative Council of Hong Kong.